Esetobore/Explore/README.md

 ## How to Run the app
 **From the Apk**
-*  First step is to download the zip file from the link below
+*  First step is to download the zip file from the link above
-*  Second step get a extract the app from the zip file recommend you use zarchives
+*  Second step extract the app from the zip file.
+Recommend you use zarchives
 *  Third step is to install and run the app

 **From the Appetize link**